LukeMathWalker/build-your-own-jira-with-rust/README.md

 # Build your own JIRA with Rust (Rust London Code Dojo)

-It's out pleasure to welcome you to the Rust London Code Dojo!
+It's our pleasure to welcome you to the Rust London Code Dojo!

 You will be working through a series of test-driven exercises, or koans, to learn Rust while building your own JIRA clone!